lqc/thinkcspy/source/files.rst

 the second is the **mode**.
 Mode ``'w'`` means that we are opening the file for writing.

-If there is no file named ``test.dat``, it will be created.
+If there is no file named ``test.dat`` on the disk, it will be created.
 If there already is one, it will be replaced by the file we are writing.

-To put data in the file we invoke the ``write`` method on the object:
+To put data in the file we invoke the ``write`` method on the handle:

 .. sourcecode:: python

     myfile.write("Now is the time")
     myfile.write("to close the file")

-Closing the file tells the system that we are done writing and makes the file available for reading:
+Closing the file handle tells the system that we are done writing and makes the disk file available for reading by other programs (or by ourselves):

 .. sourcecode:: python